Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Background

-There are several prior works that leverage machine learning for detecting craters on the surface of the moon ~\cite{di2014machine,emami2015automatic,cohen2016crater,wang2019active,silburt2019lunar,downes2020deep}.
-Detected craters can be used for terrain relative navigation (TRN).
-Our proposed work instead focuses specifically on detecting general hazardous terrain conditions to label each pixel as safe or unsafe for landing.
-Recently, Moghe and Zanetti developed a DNN for detecting safe and unsafe areas in a DEM for automated hazard detection~\cite{moghe2020deep}.
-Their work develops a novel loss function specifically designed to decrease the false positive (safe) rate, since false positive cases indicate that an area is safe when it is actually unsafe, which can lead to catastrophic situations for autonomous landing operations.
-Tomita et al. also explored several DNN architectures for real-time hazard detection.
-In particular, their results demonstrated that a semantic segmentation DNN can outperform the current state-of-the-art ALHAT algorithm for prediction of safe pixels when the input DEM has sensor noise~\cite{tomita2020}.
-Our work builds on these prior works to include estimation of network uncertainty for the output binary safety map.
-Our proposed approach leverages output uncertainty maps to enable uncertainty-aware landing site selection.
-Furthermore, we provide experiments to evaluate our approach with varying noise parameters for training and testing the network.
+There are several prior works that leverage machine learning for detecting and labeling geological features such as rocks and craters on the surface of the moon ~\citep{Di2014, Emami2015, Cohen2016, Silburt2019, Wang2019, Downes2020}, Mars~\citep{Palafox2017}, or small bodies~\citep{pugliatti2021board}.
+Our proposed work instead focuses specifically on detecting safe sites for landing without explicitly detecting hazardous terrain features such as craters or rocks.
+Recently, \citet{Moghe2020} developed a DNN for detecting safe and unsafe areas in a DEM for automated hazard detection.
+Their work develops a novel loss function specifically designed to decrease the false positive (safe) rate, since false positive cases indicate that an area is predicted safe when it is actually unsafe, which can lead to catastrophic situations for autonomous landing operations. \citet{Tomita2020} also explored several DNN architectures for real-time hazard detection.
+In particular, their results demonstrated that a semantic segmentation DNN can outperform the current state-of-the-art ALHAT algorithm for the prediction of safe pixels when the input DEM has sensor noise.
+Our work builds on these prior works to include estimation of network uncertainty for the output binary safety map to provide a cue on the reliability of the network prediction.
+Our proposed approach leverages output uncertainty maps to enable uncertainty-aware safe site identification.
+Furthermore, we provide experiments to evaluate our approach with varying noise parameters for testing the network.